epimorphics/ukhpi/README.md

 In the 2017 update, we're extending the display to present all of the underlying statistics calculated by ONS.
-In addition to the figures by property type (all, detached houses, semi-detached, terraced and flat/maisonette) and sales volume, there are also figures for property status (new build vs. existing), buyer status (first-time buyer or not), and funding status (paid cash or bought with a mortgage).
-For each of these figures, except the sales volume, multiple indicators are calculated: the statistical index, the percentage change (monthly and annual) and the average price.
+In addition to the figures by property type (all, detached houses, semi-detached, terraced and flat/maisonette), there are also figures for property status (new build vs. existing), buyer status (first-time buyer or not), and funding status (paid cash or bought with a mortgage).
+For each of these figures, multiple indicators are calculated: the statistical index, the percentage change (monthly and annual) and the average price.
+For some of the statistics, a sales volume indicator is also available.

 We represent these as follows: